In Lambeth and across the country, the NHS is working with partners to develop and deliver a neighbourhood health and care service.

 - Easier access: services will be available closer to home, reducing travel and waiting times.

-- Better ongoing support: you see the healthcare professionals from the same team more often, leading to better follow-up care
+- Better ongoing support: you see the health and care professionals from the same team more often, leading to better follow-up care

 - More focus on preventing ill health: support for healthy lifestyles, mental wellbeing, and long-term conditions before problems get worse.